The Feller Property for Graphs: Graph Criteria

 In the case of manifolds, Yau's result was also improved by Hsu \cite{Hsu1} to allow some growth using probabilistic techniques.
 The analogue of Hsu's result would say that if $f>0$ is increasing, differentiable and satisfies

 then $\ka_+(x) - \ka_-(x) \leq f(\rho(x))$ for all $x$ and all $x_0$ should imply the Feller property.
 This result would then be sharp as can be seen by Example \ref{model example}.

-\item[(iii)] The theorem could be extended to the non-locally finite case by replacing $d$ with any metric such that distance balls with respect to the metric are finite.
-This assumption is equivalent to geodesic completeness, see \cite{HKMW}.
+\eat{\item[(iii)] The theorem could be extended to the non-locally finite case by replacing $d$ with any metric such that distance balls with respect to the metric are finite.
+This assumption is equivalent to geodesic completeness, see \cite{HKMW}.}

-\item[(iv)] It is interesting to note that an assumption such as $\ka_+(x) -\ka_-(x) \geq K$ for all $x$ and all $x_0$ does not imply the Feller property.
-In fact, we can construct examples of arbitrarily large curvature growth in all directions which are not Feller, see Example \ref{anti_example}.
+\item[(iii)] It is interesting to note that an assumption such as $\ka_+(x) -\ka_-(x) \geq K$ for all $x$ and all $x_0$ does not imply the Feller property.
+In fact, we can construct examples of graphs with arbitrarily large curvature growth in all directions which are not Feller, see Example \ref{anti_example}.
+This contrasts with Riemannian manifolds for which all Cartan-Hadamard manifolds are Feller, see \cite[Corollary 7.2]{PS}.
 However, by modifying the definition of curvature growth slightly, such a result is possible, see Theorem \ref{general_thm2}.

 \end{itemize} \end{remark}

 \begin{proof} We follow the proof given in \cite[Theorem 4.3]{D}.